-Spending Officers wishing to enter into a Contract where there is deemed to be a 'special exemption' (as detailed in Paragraph 2.17 of this Standing Order) must obtain prior approval from the Director of Finance and Procurement.
+Spending Officers wishing to enter into a Contract where there is deemed to be a 'special exemption' (as detailed in section 2.17 of this standing order), must obtain prior approval from the Director of Finance and Procurement.

 All associated documentation is to be retained locally for six years.